starlottemusic/NumInt/README.md

-# NumInt
+# NewMint
- Demonstration for Numerical Integration
+A visual demonstration for Numerical Integration taking inspiration from 3blue1brown and the Manim library.